Sokoetu/audio-admin/README.md

 ```
 ## More info about the template
-With this typescript template, you can save some time in setting up a nextjs 14 template.
+With this typescript template, you can save some time in setting up a nextjs 14 app.
 It comes with some vital dependencies such as:
 - Shadcn for ui
 - Tailwind for styling
 - zustant for state management